B2B Social Media Strategies for Marketers

 With external link penalties reducing reach by up to 60%, the winning approach delivers complete value directly on the platform.
 This means native carousels explaining frameworks, videos demonstrating expertise, checklists people can screenshot and use, and insights that stand alone without requiring a click-through.

 IDC's FutureScape predicts 75% of B2B buy-side stakeholders will use social media to gather vendor information by 2026.
 This makes in-feed content quality a direct revenue driver—not just a brand awareness play.
+When three-quarters of your buyers are researching on social platforms, skipping social strategy is skipping three-quarters of your sales funnel.

-| Content Format | Reach Multiplier | Best For |
+| Format | Engagement Multiplier | Best Used For |

 |---|---|---|